zulip/zulip/docs/integration-guide.md

 ## Types of integrations

-We have several different ways that we integrate with 3rd part products, ordered here by which types we prefer to write:
+We have several different ways that we integrate with 3rd party products, ordered here by which types we prefer to write:

 1. **[Webhook integrations](#webhook-integrations)** (examples: